seullrryu/fall-2019-spotterfly/README.md

 ## Overview

 Find music you like by letting the music find you.
 Spotterfly connects you with people nearby who share similar music taste.
+Login using your spotify credentials.
+Spotterfly will pull your top tracks and top artists, along with your location.
+Once that happens, it will show you a list of users around you with similar top artists or top tracks, and will allow you to take a look at the library of that user near you with similar music taste.

 How to install
 ======